-For almost 50 years, Renascent has been a leader in abstinence-based treatment for alcohol, drug, and food addictions.
+For 50 years, Renascent has been a leader in abstinence-based treatment for alcohol, drug, and food addictions.
 Today Renascent is one of the largest residential addiction treatment centre in Ontario, and a national leader in the field of addiction treatment.
 We’ve helped almost 50,000 individuals, families, loved one, and employers find lasting solutions to the affects of addiction.

 Many people entering treatment require financial support.
 The Renascent Foundation gives people like you the power to help others reclaim their lives from alcoholism and drug addiction.

 Renascent donors fund the best possible care, giving women and men the tools they need to stay clean and sober.
 Donors have also given a voice to the recovery needs of the family, both children and adults, through Renascent’s family programs.
 And because of the generosity of our donors, no one is ever denied treatment for lack of funds.

 Nothing can speak louder about the devastation of addiction and the miracle of recovery than the voices of our clients themselves.
 Read some of their stories below and see what an impact your gift can make.

 “One year ago, I could not envision staying sober for an entire day.
 One year ago, I was completely broken on the inside.
 One year ago, I could no longer endure being me.
 Today, I am learning to live from the inside out.
 I am learning how to be me.”

 “My journey to recovery began with anguish and hopelessness.
 My beloved child was sinking deeper and deeper into life-threatening addiction.
 I didn’t know where to turn.
 I was hoping for an instant solution to all the heartaches and frustrations that come with loving an alcoholic.
 It was not to be that easy.”

 Following In My Father’s Footsteps